-Since I began using the Imagine Baby Products’ 2.0 Bamboo AiO, I have wished that I had one (or a dozen) with Tink.
+Since I began using the Imagine Baby 2.0 Bamboo AiO, I have wished that I had one (or a dozen) with Tink.
 She was a super heavy wetter and while Little is not quite so bad, she definitely has her moments.
 My pockets can’t keep up with the demand, unfortunately, and the more diapers like this that I try, the more I realize how much I love them.
 The Imagine diaper is quickly making its way to the top of my list for when I revamp my stash.

-The prints available for the Imagine Bamboo are adorable for boys and girls—I have “Flutter”— and they come in both snaps and hook and loops, to help meet the needs of different families.
+The prints available for the Imagine Baby bamboo AIO are adorable for boys and girls—I have “Flutter”— and they come in both snaps and hook and loops, to help meet the needs of different families.
 I am a snaps fan as both my girls, even the 4-month-old, have ripped off any diapers I try with hook and loop.
 Snaps just seem to be so much more secure to me.

-The diaper is a one size, so it has the adjustable rise in the front.
+The diaper is a one-size, so it has an adjustable rise in the front.
 It fits from 8 pounds until around 35 pounds, which is perfect for my big babies.
 Little could wear it from birth!
 The legs fit nicely for my girl and don’t leave any harsh marks on her skin, which is very important to me.
 Tink had trouble with elastics cutting into her skin at one point when she was an infant.
 I wouldn’t worry about that with the Imagine.
 The inside is super soft and the color matches the outer design, which is a fun play on what is usually a simple white or charcoal.